grygoriy/bruteforcedefender/README.md

 ```

 ## Logging
-To enable login add next lines in your `Config.groovy`
+To enable logging, add next lines in your `Config.groovy`
 ```groovy
 log4j = {
     ....